Margaret de Clare

-Margaret de Clare, Countess of Gloucester, Countess of Cornwall (12 October 1293 – 9 April 1342) was an English noblewoman, heiress, and the second-eldest of the three daughters of Gilbert de Clare, 6th Earl of Hertford and his wife Joan of Acre, making her a granddaughter of King Edward I of England.
+Margaret de Clare, Countess of Gloucester, Countess of Cornwall (12 October 1293 – 9 April 1342) was an English noblewoman, heiress, and the second eldest of the three daughters of Gilbert de Clare, 6th Earl of Hertford and his wife Joan of Acre, making her a granddaughter of King Edward I of England.
 Her two husbands were Piers Gaveston and Hugh de Audley, 1st Earl of Gloucester.

 Marriage to Piers Gaveston

-She was married to Piers Gaveston, the favourite of her uncle Edward II on 1 November 1307.
+Margaret was married to Piers Gaveston, the favourite of her uncle Edward II on 1 November 1307.
 At the time of her marriage, she was 14 years of age.
 According to the Vita Edwardi Secundi, this marriage was arranged by the King "to strengthen Piers and surround him with friends".
 Piers Gaveston celebrated the marriage with a lavish tournament at Wallingford Castle.
 The marriage of such a high-born heiress to a foreigner did not please the English nobility and engendered a great deal of unpopularity.
 Their daughter, Joan Gaveston, was born on 12 January 1312 in York.
 It is alleged that they had another child named Amy Gaveston born around 1310, but there is little evidence outside of hearsay to validate this claim.
 There are also claims that Amy was born to a mistress of Piers Gaveston.
 However, the evidence is circumstantial and the official records only list Joan Gaveston as born to Piers Gaveston and Margaret de Clare.

 King Edward arranged a lavish celebration after the birth of this little girl, complete with minstrels.
 However, Piers Gaveston was executed only six months later, leaving Margaret a widow with a small child.
 Her dower rights as Countess of Cornwall were disputed, and so King Edward instead assigned her Oakham Castle and other lands.
 She joined the royal household, and accompanied the King in his journey from London to York in 1316.

 Inheritance and second marriage

 Following the death of their brother, Gilbert de Clare, 7th Earl of Hertford, at the Battle of Bannockburn in 1314, Margaret and her sisters, Elizabeth and Eleanor de Clare received a share of the inheritance.
 Margaret was now one of the co-heiresses to the vast Gloucester estate, and King Edward arranged a second marriage for her to another favourite, Hugh de Audley, 1st Earl of Gloucester.
 She was High Sheriff of Rutland from 1313 to 1319.
-On 28 April 1317, Margaret de Clare wed Hugh de Audley, 1st Earl of Gloucester at Windsor Castle.
-They had one daughter: Margaret de Audley, born between January 1318 and November 1320.
+On 28 April 1317, Margaret de Clare wed Hugh de Audley at Windsor Castle.
+They had one daughter: Margaret Audley, born between January 1318 and November 1320.